ember-learn/cli-guides/guides/advanced-use/asset-compilation.md

 };
 ```

-As of Version 2.13, Ember CLI uses Babel 6.X for transpilation.
-Ember CLI versions prior to 2.13 use Babel Babel 5.X, and you can check its documentation for a comprehensive list of [all available transformations](https://github.com/babel/babel.github.io/blob/5.0.0/docs/usage/transformers/index.md) and [options](https://github.com/babel/babel.github.io/blob/5.0.0/docs/usage/options.md).
+As of Version 2.13, ember-cli uses Babel 6.X for transpilation. ember-cli versions prior to 2.13 use Babel Babel 5.X, and you can check its documentation for a comprehensive list of [all available transformations](https://github.com/babel/babel.github.io/blob/5.0.0/docs/usage/transformers/index.md) and [options](https://github.com/babel/babel.github.io/blob/5.0.0/docs/usage/options.md).

 ## Source maps

-Ember CLI supports producing source maps for your concatenated and minified JS source files.
+ember-cli supports producing source maps for your concatenated and minified JS source files.

 Source maps are configured by the EmberApp `sourcemaps` option, and
 are disabled in production by default.
 Pass `sourcemaps: {enabled: true}` to your EmberApp constructor to enable source maps for JavaScript.
 Use the `extensions` option to add other formats, such as CSS: `{extensions: ['js', 'css']}`.
 JS is supported out-of-the-box.
 CSS is not currently supported.
 For other source formats, refer to their addons.